(verb: put into a restrictive category)

 It's very real.
 Your results, your attitude, your effort, your curiosity, your interest (lack of indifference) ... all of it will put you in a category in the mind of your manager/ boss/ supervisor.

 I'm assuming most of us would rather it not be a “restrictive category” ... pigeonholed.

 I once talked with the dean of a college about giving a copy of my books 212 the extra degree and Cross The Line as part of the welcoming package for their new students ... a spark of encouragement to set the tone.
 Almost immediately she saw it as a good idea ... “but only for the advanced or honors students.”

 “Why?”
 I asked.

 “Advanced students know they need to push things and know to look for and use advice.”
-I took that to mean the others likely won’t value the material … not a good investment.
+I took that to mean she thought the others likely wouldn’t value the material ... not a good investment.

 Occasionally, I hear similar things from management in different organizations.
 “We'll give a copy to the leadership team,” they tell me.
 “It'll be great!”